v1ack/lelight/README.md

 If your lamp works with any of the above apps, this integration is for you

+This integration is push-only, because it is not possible to get state of the lamp.
+On startup the state is `off`.

 ## Configuration

 1. Connect your lamp to any of the above apps